chiranjeev-chabbi/n-body-gravitational-simulation/README.md

 ---

 ### Why an N Body Simulation?
-The question to begin with forms the central idea of the simulation.
+The question we begin with, forms the heart of the simulation.
 "If we know how gravity acts between individual objects, what happens when there are many of them?"

-For two bodies, Newton's law gives a clean and predictable trajectory.
+For two bodies, Newton's law gives a straightforward and predictable trajectory.
 With three bodies, the problem already becomes substantially more complicated.
-With hundreds or thousands of interacting bodies, there is generally no simple closed-form solution.
+With hundreds or thousands of interacting bodies, there is generally no simple closed form solution.

-Yet the underlying physics has not become more complicated.

-Every particle still obeys the same fundamental law:

-$$
-\mathbf F = m\mathbf a
-$$

-Yet the underlying physics has not become more complicated.
+Yet the underlying physics does not become more complicated.

 Every particle still obeys the same fundamental law: